codacy/pulse-user-docs/docs/metrics.md

 #### Time to Review

 The time spent in the code review process.
-Once a PR is opened, how long does it take to merge?
+Once a pull request is opened, how long does it take to merge?

 This metric is calculated as the time between the pull request being created and the pull request being merged.